dhh1128/codecraft.co/how-to-make-a-const-correct-codebase-in-4300-easy-steps.md

 <strong>Coding something right is cheaper and a whole lot less hassle than <a title="Paying Off Technical Debt" href="paying-off-technical-debt.md">fixing an antipattern once it's firmly entrenched</a></strong>.
 We'll never get away from refactoring (nor would we want to)--but it pays to establish good habits of code hygeine, early, instead of after you write 500,000 lines of gunk.

 <strong>Compilers ought to offer a "this should be const" warning, so this work would have been unnecessary</strong>.
 I googled; there isn't any such option that I could find.
 Yet my need is not that unusual.
 Why isn't this problem already solved?

----

-λ (2014-04-27 04:15:17)

-After some research I found this thread: http://gcc.gnu.org/ml/gcc-patches/2010-04/msg01465.html And it turns out that Wsuggest-attribute is already implemented in gcc (http://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html).
-Sadly, it's only about functions but not their arguments.

-Speaking of clang, there is a proposal http://lists.cs.uiuc.edu/pipermail/cfe-dev/2013-February/027816.html but I can't find any results of it.

----

-Daniel Hardman (2014-03-27 21:46:16)

-Hopefully they're not the kind of memories that wake you up at night, screaming... :-) We're making progress.
-Thanks for all the work you did to point us in a good direction.

----

-Daniel Hardman (2014-03-27 21:45:10)

-Yes, I smiled when I read your comment, because we both know other codebases where this would have been quite helpful. :-)

----

-Jason Ivey (2014-03-27 20:11:13)

-That is awesome.
-I believe I had the exact same idea at a previous company where we were both employed.
-It sounds like you were much more relentless than myself though.
-After discovering only a few of these parsing problems I decided it was a problem that I didn't want to solve with a regular expression.
-At the time I also looked at clang and gcc but came to a similar conclusion that once you were into the AST it was very difficult to do a replace on the original text.

-I'm excited to see what you had to do to solve the problem for so many functions.

-Jason

----

-Daniel Hardman (2014-04-27 20:10:21)

-Hey, thanks for the tip about Wsuggest-attribute!
-That is awesome, and I didn't know about it at all.
-I'm glad compilers are getting better.

----

-dougbert (2014-03-25 13:10:26)

-Oh the memories....the memories of code bases past.......

-dougbert

----

-λ (2014-04-26 13:48:13)

-You're very right about compilers in the last statement.
-I think that's very good idea and I'd like to hear some compiler guys opinions.